tianqin91/tianqin91/_pages/about.md

   - /about.html
 ---

 I am a research assistant at the Department of Earth Sciences of the University of Minnesota.
 I use quantum chemistry calculations to study the physical and chemical properties of crystals and molecules.
-Currently, I am using Machine Learning in my research.

 ## Research Interest

+* Stable isotope fractionation calculation
 * Hydrous defects in Nominally Anhydrous Minerals (NAMs)

-* Stable isotope fractionation calculation

-* Thermodynamical modeling
+* Thermodynamic modeling

-* Machine learning
+* Machine learning / Deep learning